OSAS/rh-events/2013/FOSDEM.md

 initial board has members from IBM, Cisco, Netapp, Red Hat and SUSE.

-## Orchestrating complex deployments on OpenStack using Heat
-### Name: Tomas Sedovic
-### Room: Cloud DevRoom
-### Time: February 3, 2013 15:30 - 15:55 CET

-Deploying complex systems on OpenStack can be a challenge.

-A small website running MediaWiki can happily fit on a single server, but the same software running at the Wikipedia scale is much more demanding.
-You need to deal with multiple database servers, webservers, load balancers, failover, networking configuration, IP address assignment and more.

-The Heat project allows you to describe all the resources and their relationships in a single template, launch everything with one command and keep it up.
-You can easily combine the workflow with existing configuration management tools such as Puppet or Chef.

-Initially modeled after Amazon CloudFormation, Heat is a free and open source component for OpenStack and has recently been accepted into OpenStack incubation.

-This session will provide an overview of Heat's capabilities and how to use them, followed by a live demonstration.
-At the end you will understand Heat well enough to decide whether it is useful in your environment and how to get started with it.

 ## Community Management in Meatspace: Techniques for Discussion & Achieving Consensus
 ### Name: Leslie Hawthorn (with Lydia Pinstcher, KDE & Wikimedia)
 ### Room: Community Development & Marketing Dev Room